-Another disadvantage of 100% battery operated BEV trucks is the need for twice as many of them (32,968) as dual-mode catenary/battery (C/B) trucks (16,349), which have a big advantage since the battery can be continually charged from the overhead wires, while an all-battery truck will need to be charged every few hours for a few hours.
+Another disadvantage of 100% battery operated BEV trucks is the need for twice as many of them (32,968) as dual-mode catenary/battery (C/B) trucks (16,349), since the battery can be continually charged from the overhead wires, while an all-battery truck will need to be charged every few hours for a few hours.
 Nor would battery swapping solve the BEV problem, since it would be too expensive to carry multiple batteries for each truck (SCAG 2013) at all of the very expensive battery-swapping stations (Berman 2011).

 Other alternatives: Compressed Natural Gas (CNG), hydrogen fuel cell, fixed-guideways